Session Plan

 Or when someone clicks "Close cookies" (event) we want to remove the cookie div.

-Let's first try to create some js that waits for 2 seconds and the console.logs out "2 seconds has elapsed!"
+Let's first try to create some js that waits 2 seconds and the console.logs out "2 seconds has elapsed!"

 In javascript we use the word eventlistener to listen